Montana State University: Depression and World War II

 The college suffered greatly during the Great Depression.
 The price of agricultural products (Montana's economic mainstay) soared during World War I, as European and Russian farms were devastated by military campaigns, in which American and European armies demanded food.
 For a few years after the war, these prices remained high.
-But as European agriculture began to improve, an agricultural depression swamped the United States beginning about 1923.
+But as European agriculture began to improve, an agricultural depression swamped the United States beginning in about 1923.
 State tax revenues plunged, and fewer buildings were constructed on campus after 1923.
-The United States entered the Great Depression in 1929.
-President Franklin D. Roosevelt established the Public Works Administration (PWA) in 1933 to provide federal funding for public works construction as a means of economic stimulus.
-But President Atkinson was strongly opposed to Roosevelt's New Deal, and refused to accept PWA funds to expand the college.
-With the state unable to assist, Montana State College stagnated through the 1930s.